-

 Do foreign lenders (including non-bank foreign lenders) require a licence/regulatory approval to lend into your jurisdiction or take the benefit of security over assets located in your jurisdiction?

-Lending in Singapore
+Lending into Singapore

-Taking of security situated in Singapore
+Taking Security in Singapore

 -